Skip to content

 Exit codes

-Punix's exit codes are deliberately coarse — five classes that surface the failure mode, not the specific error code.
+Punix's exit codes are five classes that surface the failure mode, leaving the specific error code to the message.

 Code Class Triggered by